CodingCat/HDInsightOMS/docs/Monitoring Spark Workload in OMS.md

 3. open start scripts: `cd HDInsightOMS; vi scripts/start-all.sh`
 4. replace the workspace ID value in the original script (on [line 6](https://github.com/CodingCat/HDInsightOMS/blob/master/scripts/start-all.sh#L6))
 5. run the scripts `scripts/start-all.sh ssh_user_name_of_your_cluster`

+##Userful Queries to Monitoring

+###General Spark Applications

+1. Query the overall memory usage: `(TimeGenerated>NOW-12hour) Type = log_sparkappsdriver_metrics_CL jvm "total.used" | measure avg(Value_d) by ClusterName_s interval 1minute`
+2. Query the number of tasks running in Executors: `(TimeGenerated>NOW-12hour) Type = log_sparkappsdriver_metrics_CL "threadpool.activeTasks" |measure sum(Value_d) by ClusterName_s interval 1minute`
+3. Query the processing latency of Spark Streaming Jobs:`Type=log_sparkappsdriver_metrics_CL Source_s="com.microsoft.spark.streaming.examples.directdstream.WindowingWordCount.StreamingMetrics" "streaming.lastCompletedBatch_processingDelay" | measure avg(Value_d) by Source_s interval 1minute` (you have to replace 'com.microsoft.spark.streaming.examples.directdstream.WindowingWordCount' with your applicaton name, or the value you defined with `spark.metrics.namespace`

+4. For other streaming metrics, the following two are the most important ones to get more insights about your streaming applications:

+* streaming.lastReceivedBatch_records: the size of the micro batches per number of records
+* streaming.waitingBatches: the number of queued up batches